BenLowery/English-Blog-NEA/readme.md

 4. go to the host name given after running the command in step 3.
 5. start using the application

+## Toroubleshooting
+#### Q: Email doesnt send, due to refused connection
+A: This is due to a firewall blocking connections, one example would be on the school wifi.

 ### License